Wootton Bridge: Village name

 Wootton's name is said to mean "Woodtown", which means a clearing in a forest, although other interpretations do exist.
 The first known mention of the town as "Odetone" or "Wootten" was in 1086, and the name has evolved and changed much over the past millennium.

 More recently, following the construction of the bridge across Wootton Creek, the name "Wootton Bridge" has been used to describe the settlement closest to it, however this name is now also used by some to refer to the whole of Wootton.
 This is possibly due in part to Royal Mail, who used the name "Wootton Bridge" to differentiate Wootton from the 19 other Woottons found across England.

 "Wootton Bridge" is described by some as the "modern name" for the area.
 However, "Wootton" remains firmly established on wayfinding signs and maps of the island, including those of Ordnance Survey and remains the most popular name for the area.

 Isle of Wight Festival 1969

-The 1969 Isle of Wight Festival took place on 30 and 31 August at Woodside Bay in Wootton.
+The 1969 Isle of Wight Festival took place on 29 to 31 August at Woodside Bay in Wootton.
 The event was one of the largest music festivals to that date, and had an estimated audience of some 150,000.
 The line-up included Bob Dylan, The Band, The Nice, The Pretty Things, Marsha Hunt, The Who, Third Ear Band, Bonzo Dog Doo-Dah Band, Fat Mattress and Joe Cocker.